riseshia/railsguides.kr/guides/source/ko/nested_model_forms.md

 }
 ```

-That's it.
+That’s it.
 The controller will simply pass this hash on to the model from the `create` action.
 The model will then handle building the `address` association for you and automatically save it when the parent (`person`) is saved.

 #### Nested form for a collection of associated objects